Hadronic vacuum polarization to three loops in chiral perturbation theory

 Using the algorithms developed in~\rcite{Lairez:2022zkj,delaCruz:2024xit}, we give the differential equations satisfied by the new elliptic master integrals.
-The resolution of these differential equations provides fast and high precision evaluations of the master integral in the complex energy plane, and a complete control of the theoretical uncertainties at this order in \chpt.
+The resolution of these differential equations provides fast, high-precision evaluations of the master integrals in the complex energy plane and complete control of the theoretical uncertainties at this order in \chpt.
 The renormalization of the ultraviolet divergences of the three-loop amplitude is obtained thanks to the derivation of new relations between the elliptic master integrals evaluated in two dimensions.
 These relations are not a consequence of integration-by-part identities as they arise in fixed spacetime dimension.
-We provide two ways of deriving them, one based on the familiar Schouten identities~\cite{Tancredi:2015pta} and another using the differential equations satisfied by the master integrals.
+We provide two methods for deriving them: one based on the familiar Schouten identities~\cite{Tancredi:2015pta} and another, on the differential equations satisfied by the master integrals.

 While we give an analytic derivation of these elliptic master integrals here, we defer details concerning their numerical implementation to forthcoming work~\cite{LLSV}.
 Likewise, due to the complexity of the present calculation, we focus here on the computation of the three-loop HVP amplitude itself, postponing phenomenological applications and the computation of finite-volume effects to later work.